 When is the Tournament Team season?

 Tournament teams are formed at the beginning of July and typically begin Fall season play in August and finish around October.
 In the Spring, teams will play April through June.

 How many practices can my daughter expect on a Tournament Team?

-Most teams will practice 1 or 2 times per week during softball season.
+Most teams will practice 1 or 2 times per week during softball season depending on age level.

 Can we practice in the Winter?